-HCM is concerned with obtaining, analysing and reporting on data that inform the direction of value-adding people management, strategic, investment and operational decisions at corporate level and at the level of front line management.
-It is, as emphasized by Kearns (2005), ultimately about value.
+As defined by Baron and Armstrong (2007), HCM is concerned with obtaining, analysing and reporting on data which informs the direction of value-adding people management strategic, investment and operational decisions at corporate level and at the level of front-line management.
+It is, as Paul Kearns (2005) emphasized, ultimately about value.

-HCM is concerned with purposeful measurement, not just measurement.
-The defining characteristic of HCM is the use of metrics to guide an approach to managing people that regards them as assets and emphasizes that competitive advantage is achieved by strategic investments in those assets through employee engagement and retention, talent management and learning and development programmes.
+The defining characteristic of HCM is the use of measurements (metrics) to guide an approach to managing people which regards them as assets and emphasizes that competitive advantage is achieved by strategic investments in those assets through employee engagement and retention, talent management and learning and development programmes.
 HCM provides a bridge between HR and business strategy.
+It is based on the concept of human capital.